 LANDSCAPING

-Landscaping company: Effective January 2, 2024, Annco has begun a year long contract with Rialto.
-If you have new, please contact the Rialto Clubhouse Office by phone or email ([email protected]) to submit a request.
-The BOD is working with Lang and Annco to set up an online ticketing system and will communicate accordingly [expected by May 2024].
-NOTE: any special homeowner requests or issues with landscaping should be first addressed with the Rialto Office (Lang Management) – NOT ANNCO directly.
+If you have new issue that requires a ticket, please contact the Rialto Clubhouse Office by phone or email ([email protected]) to submit a request via the portal.
+NOTE: any special homeowner requests or issues with landscaping should be first addressed with the Rialto Office (Lang Management) – NOT the landscaper directly.
+We ask you do not instruct the workers — but rather work through the Rialto Office.

-Communications: Each month Lang sends out the lawn cutting, trimming, and weed spraying (pavers/beds) schedule.
+Communications: Each month we plan on sending out the lawn cutting, trimming, and weed spraying (pavers/beds) schedule.
 Please refer to that schedule but note that due to rain/weather it might be altered from time-to-time.

 Ants: If you see ant hills, please contact the office or open a ticket.